 Cliff Greene is "a venerated member of the Bar and a respected source of advice to the firm's business clients."
 (Chambers and Partners, 2019)

-As one of Minnesota's preeminent trial attorneys, Cliff represents clients in complex business, employment, and product liability actions.
-He also regularly counsels and defends government agencies and officials in disputes involving high-profile claims and significant precedent.
+As one of Minnesota's preeminent trial attorneys, Cliff has represented clients in complex business, employment, and product liability actions.
+He also regularly counseled and defended government agencies and officials in disputes involving high-profile claims and significant precedent.

 Drawing on his litigation experience, Cliff is regularly retained to arbitrate or mediate disputes and serves federal and state courts as Special Master.